c3d/db48x-from-newrpl/doc/calc-help/menus.md

-# Main menus in newRPL
+s# Main menus in newRPL

 Here are the main menus in newRPL, in alphabetical order.